-The main

-characteristics

-of the current

-supply of and

-demand for

-provision

-There are no competition size hockey AGPs in Broxtowe, just two small sand dressed pitches at schools in Bramcote (in south Broxtowe), one without floodlights.
+Hockey The main characteristics of the current supply of and demand for provision There are no competition size hockey AGPs in Broxtowe, just two small sand dressed pitches at schools in Bramcote (in south Broxtowe), one without floodlights.
 However, there is a good level of floodlit sand based AGP pitch supply in accessible locations close to the borough boundary, both in the north and south.
 Residents of south Broxtowe are particularly well-served by the proximity of the Nottingham Hockey Centre in University Boulevard which has excellent facilities and recently expanded capacity through the addition of a second water based hockey pitch for shared use by the Nottingham University and community clubs.
 Beeston Hockey Club draws a proportion of its membership from south Broxtowe.
 This successful national league standard club with well over 600 playing members is a full affiliate club to the management company that leases and operates the Hockey Centre.
 Access is therefore secured.
 England Hockey has invested substantially in the facilities at the Centre - including the resurfacing of the first water based pitch and improving the changing rooms and the pitch fencing and car parking.
 Other hockey venues in the area that have potential to draw hockey players displaced from Broxtowe have also been upgraded through the England Hockey CIP and Sport England's Inspired Fund in recent years.
-These investments include a relaid pitch at the Nottinghamshire Sports Club Ground (home of Boots Hockey Club) and a new clubhouse for the West Bridgford Hockey Club at West Bridgford School.

-The Beeston Hockey Club has grown its junior section substantially in recent years and now runs over 20 teams for both genders.
+These investments include a relaid pitch at the Nottinghamshire Sports Club Ground (home of Boots Hockey Club) and a new clubhouse for the West Bridgford Hockey Club has grown its junior section substantially in recent years and now runs over 20 teams for both genders.
 Is there enough accessible and secured community use provision to meet current demand?
 South - YES.
 Current demand for league hockey (senior and youth) and for junior development is met by current supply accessible to residents of Broxtowe.
-The pitches used by the only Broxtowe based club - Beeston Hockey Club - are just outside the borough boundary but easily accessible to residents in the south of the borough and visitors from other clubs, including by NET Tram from the Toton Park & Ride.

-North - YES.
-All residents - including those in the more rural north of the borough - have access to a pitch within 20 minutes drive.
+The pitches used by the only Broxtowe based club - Beeston Hockey Club - are just outside the borough boundary but easily accessible to residents in the south of the borough and visitors from other clubs, including by NET Tram from the Toton Park & Ride. aemana? access to a pitch within 20 minutes drive.
 The only deficiency identified is the relative lack of